Mahesh Babu: Continued success and career fluctuation (2018–present)

 Babu's next film was the political action drama Bharat Ane Nenu in 2018 where he played the role of a chief minister opposite Kiara Advani.
 His performance in the film earned him his tenth nomination for the Filmfare Award for Best Actor – Telugu.
 His next film was Maharshi in 2019 opposite Pooja Hegde.
-Hemanth Kumar of Firstpost mentioned the film owes a lot to Mahesh Babu's conviction to pull off his role and he makes you believe in his characterisation so much that it doesn't feel like fiction.
+Hemanth Kumar of Firstpost mentioned the film owes a lot to Babu's conviction to pull off his role and he makes you believe in his characterisation so much that it doesn't feel like fiction.
 Both the films were commercial success and ranks among the highest grossing Telugu films of their respective years.
 After the release of the film, the concept of weekend farming (also known as weekend agriculture) gained more attention.
 A new internet challenge. i.e. Agriculture Challenge was started, with several people do farming in the weekends.
 The Statesman reported that the film has created a social impact on the youth and raised awareness about the issues faced by farmers in the rural heartland.
 In February 2020, Rajiv Gandhi University of Knowledge Technologies organised the contest "Campus Farming".
 250 students of the university participated in this contest.

 Babu performed in the 2020 film Sarileru Neekevvaru opposite Rashmika Mandanna, earning him an eleventh nomination for the Filmfare Award for Best Actor – Telugu.
 The satellite rights of the film were sold to Gemini TV, which premiered it on 25 March 2020 for the first time on eve of Ugadi and in its first Television premier movie recorded a TRP of 23.4.
 Neeshita Nyayapati stated that Babu did a "good job of playing a man who will serve the country, crack jokes and protect".
-The film was a major commercial success ranking as the one of the highest grossing Telugu film of all time.
+The film was a major commercial success, ranking as one of the highest grossing Telugu films of all time.
 It remains Babu's highest grossing release.